davidj778/Password-Generator/README.md

 For this lab, I built a random password generator in python.

 ## Step 1:
-First, in order to generate random strings of text, you have to import the random module.
+First, in order to generate random strings of text, you have to import the "random" module.

-The string module is imported for the sole purpose of accessing predefined sets of characters for a variable that will be added later.
+The "string" module is imported for the sole purpose of accessing predefined sets of characters for a variable that will be added later.
 ```python
 # Example Python script
 import random